 All findings are documented in a severity ordered report with clear and concise recommendation instructions.

-All our mobile application penetration testing service come with free retesting on reported findings, helping reduce the security risk of your mobile application.
+Our mobile application security testing service come with free retesting on reported findings, helping reduce the security risk of your mobile application.